Weddings Near Victoria

 For couples comparing total cost: a typical Victoria hotel wedding runs $30,000 to $50,000 before accommodation for guests.
 A Shawnigan Retreats weekend runs $24,000 to $36,000 for the venue with 18 guests sleeping on-site included.
 The total cost depends on your catering and vendor choices, but the venue portion is transparent and all-inclusive.

-How a wedding weekend works from Victoria
+07 — How a weekend works

 Friday afternoon: the wedding party drives up from Victoria after lunch.
 Forty-five minutes later, they're unloading bags at the Lakeside House.
 The caterer arrives to prep the kitchen.
 The florist starts setting up.
 Rehearsal on the dock at five, when the light is the same as it will be tomorrow.
 Rehearsal dinner on the deck at seven.
 Everyone is in bed by eleven because the house is right there.

 Saturday morning: coffee on the deck.
 The rental company arrives at nine.
-Hair and makeup happens in the master suite; the bridal party uses the cottage.
-Photos on the dock and the beach trail in the early afternoon when the dock boards have warmed in the sun.
+Hair and makeup in the master suite; the bridal party uses the cottage.
+Photos on the dock and the beach trail in the early afternoon, when the boards have warmed in the sun.
 Ceremony at four.
 Cocktails on the deck at five.
 Dinner under the string lights at seven.
 First dance at nine.
 Music down by ten.
 The party doesn't end; it moves to the firepit, the great room, and the sauna.
 Nobody drives anywhere.
 Nobody calls a cab.

 Sunday morning: the last people up make coffee in the same kitchen where the caterer plated fifty dinners twelve hours earlier.
 Brunch on the deck.
 Stories from the night before.
 Checkout at eleven.
 Forty-five minutes back to Victoria for the flight home.